Who we are

 WHO WE AREThe International Organization for Migration (IOM) is part of the United Nations System as the leading inter-governmental organization promoting since 1951 humane and orderly migration for the benefit of all, with 175 member states and a presence in 171 countries.

 Our WorkAs the leading inter-governmental organization promoting since 1951 humane and orderly migration, IOM plays a key role to support the achievement of the 2030 Agenda through different areas of intervention that connect both humanitarian assistance and sustainable development.

 - Take Action

 - 2030 Agenda

 IOM's programming is inclusive of a wide range of migrants, including migrants of diverse ages, gender identities, gender expressions, ancestries, ethnicities, socioeconomic backgrounds, sexual orientations, sex characteristics, family structures, marital statuses, and physical and mental abilities.
 In all of the assistance we provide to migrants, IOM strives to be inclusive and respectful, and to ensure our services are appropriate, accessible and dignified.
 To achieve these goals, IOM has released a range of guidance materials on various social inclusion topics that are applicable to a wide variety of IOM programmes; a selection of them can be found on this page.

 IOM has also released a set of social inclusion training packages on migration and children, older people, people with diverse sexual orientation, gender identity, gender expression and sex characteristics (SOGIESC), people with disabilities, and interpreters, as well as trainings on protection themes such as safeguarding and intersectionality.
 Trainings are provided in-person, by webinar and as self-paced online learning courses; please contact Jenn Rumbach (firstname.lastname@example.org) for more information.
-Note that the new IOM SOGIESC and Migration training package will be released in September 2021; the package will be available for download here at that time